quailyquaily/quaily-docs/docs/writer/delivery.md

 # Post Delivery

-After writing an article on Quail, you can deliver it to your readers.
-Quail provides multiple delivery channels, including Email, Telegram, Discord, Line, Twitter, and RSS.
+After writing an article on Quaily, you can deliver it to your readers.
+Quaily provides multiple delivery channels, including Email, Telegram, Discord, Line, Twitter, and RSS.

 ![](https://static.quaily.com/media/1gku5k35.webp)